 🔁 Possible variations

 What other kind of cheese can I use?
 These cheese balls are one creamy bite, perfectly balanced with the sharpness of blue cheese and the sweetness of cranberries.
-Use cream cheese as a base, but if you don't care for blue cheese, substitute another strongly-flavoured cheese, like aged cheddar or a smoked cheese.
+Use cream cheese as a base, but if you don't care for blue cheese, substitute another strongly-flavoured cheese, like aged cheddar or smoked cheese.

 Can I use different dried fruit besides cranberries?
 Try chopped dried apricots or dried cherries.
 Roll the cheese bites in finely chopped salted pistachios or pumpkin seeds.

 What else can I roll these cheese balls in?
 Try different nuts, like walnuts, almonds, or pistachios.
 Keep these nut-free by rolling them in bacon bits.

 You might also like these Mini Cherry Almond Cheese Balls too.
 They're made with dried cherries instead of cranberries and rolled in finely chopped almonds.
 And if you can't eat regular dairy cheese, you might like these Mini Goat Cheese Balls instead.

 Whichever flavour combination you choose, these mini cheese ball bites are guaranteed to disappear from your appetizer platter quickly!

 ⏰A make-ahead appetizer

 Cheese balls are a great make-ahead appetizer.
 Combine the ingredients, roll into balls, and store in an airtight container in the refrigerator.
 These will stay fresh for 2 to 3 days.
 Insert the pretzel stick just before serving.

 🥶 Freezing Instructions